-While you are working on subtitling or translating a video in a certain language, you most likely click Save button in the editor a few times.
-When you do it, Amara saves a new version of your subtitles to the server without overwriting the previous version, which also remains stored on the server.
+While you are working on subtitling or translating a video in a certain language, you most likely click the Save button in the editor a few times.
+When you click the Save button in the Amara Editor, a new version of your subtitles is saved to the server without overwriting the previous version, which also remains stored on the server.

 A subtitle version includes the subtitle text, subtitle timing, and video title and description in the language of the subtitles.
 Multiple versions of the same subtitles can be shown on the subtitle language page.
 You can compare two subtitle versions and roll back to a previous version if you need to quickly restore the previous version after making an error before saving.